shpaz/amq-streams-workshop/2-ocs-rbd-rebalance/README.md

 # Complete

 Congratulations!
-You have completed the first exercise :)
+You have completed the second exercise :)

 ---
 [Click Here to return to the AMQ streams Workshop](../README.md)